 Plan for end of garment life When sourcing all materials consider, is there a system for re-collecting; (offcuts during manufacture and the garment at end of garment life).
-If you are going to such measures - be sure to share your process and systems.
+If you are going to such measures be sure to share your process and systems.
 Be proud of the measures you are taking.
 Post consumer waste is often far removed from the consumer's mindset.
 This storytelling can contribute to the Emotional durability of your designs.
-For ideas see the website of Australian fashion label A.BCH complex matincentives to levels of recy levels of r • your garments cut & sewn in safe and fair working conditions.
-Manufacturing in Australia?
-Look for Ethical Clothing Australia accredited manufactures.

-your garments are made to be made again and can have multiple users, consider universal design principles.
+For ideas see the website of Australian fashion label A.BCH your garments are made to be made again and can have multiple users, consider universal design principles.
 Today less than 1% of clothes are recycled into new clothes.
 This is due to clothing being created without considering its ability to be recycled, for example using complex material blends or hard to separate components.
-This limits the incentives to invest in the collection and recycling infrastructure, making high levels of recycling difficult to achieve. • garments are used more.
+This limits the incentives to invest in the collection and recycling infrastructure, making high eliminate levels of recycling difficult to achieve. • garments are used more.

-"Emotional durability depends on a user valuing a product because of its timelessness, rarity, history, and meaning," Circular Design for Fashion, 2022
+Design for physical and emotional durability.
+"Emotional durability depends on a user valuing a product because of its timelessness, rarity, history, and meaning," Circular Design for Fashion, 2022 peep products in we Manufacturing in Australia?
+Look for Ethical Clothing Australia accredited manufactures.